-Hawridge and Cholesbury, where necessary, will liaise with relevant staff at the feeder secondary school to plan individual transition programmes for pupils with SEND.
+The SENDCo and Y6 class teachers at Hawridge and Cholesbury liaise with relevant staff at local secondary schools to discuss transition programmes for children with SEND.
 Information is shared and additional meetings and visits may be planned where appropriate.

 Training and review